MRGrant82/reading-notes/201/class1.md

 # **CRUD**

-* Create - This operation creates new data and adds it to the database.
+* Create - Creates new data and adds it to the database.
 For example, creating a new user account in a system.
-* Read - This operation reads the data from the database.
+* Read - Reads the data from the database.
 For example, displaying a user's profile information on a website.
-* Update - This operation modifies existing data in the database.
+* Update - Modifies existing data in the database.
 For example, updating a user's password or email address.
-* Delete - This operation removes existing data from the database.
+* Delete - Removes existing data from the database.
 For example, deleting a user's account.